votinginfoproject/hermes/README.md

 ## License

-Copyright © 2014 Democracy Works, Inc.
+Copyright © 2014, The Pew Charitable Trusts

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the BSD 3-clause License.
+See LICENSE file for details.